fjwright/Run-REDUCE-0/docs/UserGuide.md

 is (re-)started, and turning other modes on or off does not fully take effect until the next input prompt.

-### Use Tabbed Display
+### Single Pane Display

-Selecting this checkbox causes Run-REDUCE to start using tabbed display with the current REDUCE panel displayed under the first tab.
+Selecting this radio button causes Run-REDUCE to display the selected REDUCE panel only.
+This is the default.

+### Split Pane Display

+Selecting this radio button causes Run-REDUCE to display two REDUCE panels side-by-side.
+The left-hand panel displays the selected REDUCE panel and is initially active.
+Clicking on a REDUCE panel makes it active for input via its input editor pane and menus.
+The inactive REDUCE panel can continue to update its output display.
+Both panels are the same size initially, but you can change that by dragging the divider or clicking on one of the two triangular icons.

+### Tabbed Pane Display

-Deselecting this checkbox causes Run-REDUCE to stop using tabbed display; it preserves the REDUCE panel in the currently selected tab but discards the content of all other tabs.
+Selecting this radio button causes Run-REDUCE to display a tabbed pane with the selected REDUCE panel displayed under the first tab.

-Tabbed display allows multiple independent invocations of the same or different versions of REDUCE to be run simultaneously.
 Clicking on the rightmost tab labelled `+` adds a new tab immediately to the left of the `+` tab.
 Clicking on the `X` icon at the right of any tab title removes that tab and the REDUCE panel it contains.
 When there is only one tab, removing it disables tabbed display but preserves the REDUCE panel that the tab contained.

-All REDUCE and I/O display options apply to every tab.

 ### Add Another Tab

 This adds a new tab to a tabbed display, just like the `+` tab.
 When tabbed display is disabled, this menu item enables tabbed display and adds a **second** tab, as it would if tabbed display were already enabled.
-Hence this menu item is always enabled.
+Hence this menu item is enabled when either single or tabbed pane display is selected.

 ### Remove Selected Tab

 This removes the selected tab and the REDUCE panel it contains, just like the `X` icon.
-When there is only one tab, this menu item disables tabbed display but preserves the REDUCE panel that the tab contained.
-This menu item is disabled unless tabbed display is enabled.
+When there is only one tab, this menu item reverts to single pane display but preserves the REDUCE panel that the tab contained.
+This menu item is disabled unless tabbed display is selected.

 ## The Help Menu